 NORDITA was founded in 1957 as a Nordic institute in theoretical (atomic) physics on the premises of the Niels Bohr Institute at Copenhagen University and is since 2006 in Stockholm under the auspices of Stockholm University (SU) and the Royal Institute of Technology (KTH).
 NORDITA is located at the AlbaNova University Center, situated in the immediate vicinity of the two universities.

-There will be a PhD opening starting autumn 2026.
-The PhD is in the context of the "COSMOMAG" project, an ERC Synergy grant that we were awarded together with Axel Brandenburg [Nordita and Stockholm University (SU)], Andrii Neronov (Université Paris Cité) and Franco Vazza (Università di Bologna).
 The COSMOMAG project aims at pinning down the origin of cosmological magnetic fields by developing a unified framework tackling the problem from the initial conditions in the early universe up to observations in the present universe: we will study the magnetic field generation in the early universe, use numerical methods to evolve them throughout the universe and predict observable signatures today, to be tested mainly via gamma-ray, radio and gravitational waves observations.
+In particular, one of the PhD students will focus on the early universe dynamics and the other on the dynamics during the recombination era.
+The phenomenology of magnetic field decay is still debated, and to firmly establish the correct decay laws, numerical simulations are essential.
+In this context, we will mainly use the Pencil Code to simulate the magnetic field evolution from generation to recombination, complemented with analytical understanding to interpret the simulation results.

 Qualifications.
 To be eligible for the PhD position you will need to have a completed Master's exam in physics or astronomy at the starting date.
 Other science degrees and other types of degrees such as a Swedish civil engineering degree or a Swedish magister degree, may also make you eligible.